jaspershen-lab/ipop_aging/README.md

 ## Repository Structure

 - `1-code/`: This directory contains the code for the project.
-- `3-data_analysis/`: This directory contains the data analysis results for the project.
+- `3-data_analysis/`: This directory contains the processed data of omics data, and analysis results for the project.
 - `4-manuscript/`: This directory contains the manuscript for the project.
 - `5-summary/`: This directory contains the summary for the project.